SriRamya27/Machine-Learning-with-Spark-Streaming/README.md

 Machine-Learning-with-Spark-Streaming
 **Dataset** : **Sentiment Analysis**
 ---
 Step 1.
 Run this command.
+It creates the base models while tuning them.
+These are saved as .sav files.
 ```Javascript
  python3 model.py
 ```
-It creates the base models while tuning them.
-These are saved as .sav files.
 ---
 Training:
 ---
 Step 2.
 Run stream.py using this command.
+It streams the .csv file in batches.
+It takes the name of dataset folder and the batch size as command line arguments.
+This opens a TCP connection and waits.

 ```Javascript
 python3 stream.py -f sentiment -b 10000
 ```
-This streams the .csv file in batches.
-It takes the name of dataset folder and the batch size as command line arguments.
-This opens a TCP connection and waits.
 ---
----
 Step 3.
 Run stream_preprocess.py in a new terminal using this command.
+This file preprocesses the data being streamed from step 2, converts it into dataframes and RDDs, and puts them through the models defined in classification.py.
 ```Javascript
 $SPARK_HOME/bin/spark-submit stream_preprocess.py > output.txt
 ```
-This file preprocesses the data being streamed from step 2, converts it into dataframes, and puts them through the models defined in classification.py.
 ---
 Testing:
 ---